 Change your career by taking an online skincare course:

-Formula Botanica now has some 6,000 students currently studying with us, and an impressive number are changing their careers and launching their beauty brands both during and after their courses at Formula Botanica.
+Formula Botanica now has thousands of students currently studying with us, and an impressive number are changing their careers and launching their beauty brands both during and after their courses at Formula Botanica.
 We feel honoured to be playing a part in enabling women to change their careers and to start businesses.
 Often, in the early days these may be side hustles alongside full-time jobs or childcare.
 Other times, we’ve seen our students take the leap, leave jobs and plunge right into making that change of career.

 As Lorraine Dallmeier, Formula Botanica’s Director, said in her interview on receiving the CEW Digital Achiever Award, 2018: the fact that so many of our cohort of learners have found in Formula Botanica’s accredited e-Learning programme the impetus to change their lives and careers is humbling.
 We are constantly in awe of our growing community of entrepreneurs who have founded their indie beauty brands off the back of our online training.